sandtomatowich-hubexe/HyperTouch/README.md

 <p align="center">
   Touch response and system responsiveness tuning for Android
 </p>

-# HyperTouch
+## What is HyperTouch?

-Touch response and system responsiveness tuning for **Poco X6 Pro / Redmi K70E (duchamp)**, with experimental support for **Poco X7 Pro (rodin)** — built without requiring kernel modifications.
+HyperTouch is a module made for HyperOS based ROMs for Touch response and system responsiveness tuning specially for **Poco X6 Pro / Redmi K70E (duchamp)**, with experimental support for **Poco X7 Pro (rodin)** — built without requiring kernel modifications.
 Everything runs as a Magisk/KernelSU module against existing driver and userspace interfaces.

 Works with **Magisk**, **KernelSU**, **KernelSU-Next**, **SukiSU Ultra**, and **APatch**.
 The WebUI specifically needs a manager with a KSU-bridge WebView (KernelSU Next, MMRL, APatch's own, or a standalone viewer like KsuWebUIStandalone) — plain Magisk has no in-app WebView, so `action.sh` from a root shell is the way to control the module there instead.